Tacitus on Jesus: The rank of Pilate

-Authenticity and historical value
+Authenticity

-Although its authenticity has sometimes been questioned, most scholars hold the passage to be authentic.
-William L. Portier has stated that the consistency in the references by Tacitus, Josephus and the letters to Emperor Trajan by Pliny the Younger reaffirm the validity of all three accounts.
-Scholars generally consider Tacitus's reference to be of historical value as an independent Roman source about early Christianity that is in unison with other historical records.
+Most scholars hold the passage to be authentic and that Tacitus was the author.
+Classicists observe that in a recent assessment by latinists on the passage, they unanimously deemed the passage authentic and noted that no serious Tacitean scholar believes it to be an interpolation.

+Suggestions that the passage may have been a complete forgery have been generally rejected by scholars.
+John P. Meier states that there is no historical or archaeological evidence to support the argument that a scribe may have introduced the passage into the text.
+Scholars such as Bruce Chilton, Craig Evans, Paul Eddy and Gregory Boyd agree with John Meier's statement that "Despite some feeble attempts to show that this text is a Christian interpolation in Tacitus, the passage is obviously genuine".

 Tacitus was a patriotic Roman senator.
 His writings show no sympathy towards Christians, or knowledge of who their leader was.
 His characterization of "Christian abominations" may have been based on the rumors in Rome that during the Eucharist rituals Christians ate the body and drank the blood of their God, interpreting the ritual as cannibalism.
 Andreas Köstenberger states that the tone of the passage towards Christians is far too negative to have been authored by a Christian scribe.
 Van Voorst also states that the passage is unlikely to be a Christian forgery because of the pejorative language used to describe Christianity.